myltik/azure-docs.ru-ru/articles/storsimple/storsimple-troubleshoot-deployment.md

      DATA0                Intel(R) 82574L Gigabit Network Conn...
 15       Up

-**Образец выходных данных, контроллер 1**
+**Sample output – controller 1**

-Далее приведены выходные данные контроллера 1 (активного контроллера). Только сетевой интерфейс DATA 0 на этом устройстве настроен и работает.
+The following is the output from controller 1 (the active controller).
+Only the DATA 0 network interface on the device is configured and working.

      Controller1>Get-NetAdapter
      Name                 InterfaceDescription                        ifIndex  Status